domoslabs/jsonc-daccord/README.md

 ctest
 ctest -V # to see output of tests
 ```

+Running test suites are currently optional, and are select with `RUN_TEST_SUITS=ON` in the cmake options.

 ## Command Line Interface
 You can try the library with the jdac-cli command.

 ```/tmp/domos/domosqos-sta_statistics_json
 jdac-cli path-to-json path-to-schema
 ```
+## To do
+- ref, defs
+- anyOf: any type
+- prevent infinite recursion

 ## Related links